How do negative odds work in betting? | Negative odds explained

 CONS

-- You'll rely on fractional odds to calculate an implied winning probability
+- You will rely on fractional odds to calculate an implied winning probability

 - Tough to win consistently